deadfry42/SparxPlus/README.md

 > [!WARNING]
 > This is not officially supported by Sparx, and can be removed, banned or stop working whenever.
-> Issues you may encounter while using Sparx may be caused by this extension, as it modifies the html page heavily.
-> This is considered an experimental extension.
+> This is considered an experimental extension, so you may encounter issues while using SparxPlus.
+Please make sure to report these issues in the issues tab.

 > [!NOTE]
 > This is NOT intended to be a browser extension that does your Sparx homework for you, but to make the experience better.